 Green.
 It’s finding the habit of seeking His green pastures.

 Red.
 It’s choosing to love.

 Numerous shades come from His purposes.
 After awhile, the onlooker can see where the painter is going with His design, and then his attitude turns to eager expectation.

 And I am certain that God, who began the good work within you, will continue his work until it is finally finished on the day when Christ Jesus returns.
 Philippians 1:6 NLT

 That work that He’s started in you?
 He’s working toward the vision He has of you.
 What you’re going through?
 He’s using it for good.
 He’s using those vibrant “colors” to make you into a mouth-dropping awesome masterpiece.

-God is the Master Artist of your life, changing you through those difficult circumstances, and He is painting you into awesome.
+God is the Master Artist of your life, changing you.
+This is what God is doing through those difficult circumstances, and He is painting you into awesome.

 Want to encourage others in their walk with God?
 Use the icons below to share this post!